Rock formations, Totaranui, Abel Tasman National Park

 View the Abel Tasman National Park factsheet (PDF, 186K)

 The most noticeable features of this park are its golden sandy beaches, rocky outcrops and unmodified estuaries.

 Walking, sea kayaking and sailing are popular activities in and around the Abel Tasman National Park.

 Find out about the Abel Tasman National Park's hut and campsite accommodation.
 Bookings are essential.

 If you are going to be using the track system in the Abel Tasman National Park make sure you are properly equipped and well prepared.

 View the first management plan for the Abel Tasman Foreshore Scenic Reserve.

-Abel Tasman Memorial acknowledges the first and only visit by Dutch explorer Abel Janzoon Tasman to Golden Bay in 1642.
+Abel Tasman Memorial acknowledges the first and only visit by Dutch explorer Abel Janszoon Tasman to Golden Bay in 1642.
 It sits on a prominent coastal rock outcrop between Pohara Beach and Wainui Bay.

 Find out about recreation opportunities in Tonga Island Marine Reserve in Abel Tasman National Park.